Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 You'll never be able to forget.

-You'll want to.
+You'll want to guess.

-and then four fingers.
+And then four fingers.

 Yeah.